KumarHX/Code-Foo-6/README.md

 Aliens have taken your keyboard, and replaced it with an off brand AZERTY keyboard with a sticky 'H' key.
 Write a program to convert the AZERTY keys you press to QWERTY.

+######Solution: [Source](https://github.com/KumarHX/Code-Foo-6/blob/master/Part%204%20(Backend)/Part%20A/Azerty.java) This program uses a hashmap to map QWERTY values to the representive AZERTY values.
+The AZERTY keyboard letters are the keys in the hashmap and the QWERTY keyboard letters are the values for the representive keys.

 ####b:

 Write a library from scratch that can parse date strings and convert them to a valid ISO 8601 date/time format.
 Every value in this list should be supported.